 - He advises customers from the experimental design to the elaboration of the final report of their study

-Céline advises customers from the experimental design to the elaboration of the final report of your study.
+Céline advises customers from the experimental design to the elaboration of the final report of their study.

-- 3.5-year postdoc at the APC Microbiome Ireland working for the development of a new probiotic candidate and as a Bioinformatician in data analysis of microbiomes from human, animals, insects and in-vitro experiments
+- 3.5-year postdoc at the APC Microbiome Ireland working for the development of a new probiotic candidate and as a bioinformatician in data and statistical analysis of microbiomes from human, animals, insects and in-vitro experiments

 - Celine joined Vaiomer in 2020 as Microbiome Scientist